 At Kingston, we encourage you to consider giving birth at home, especially if you are healthy and have a straightforward pregnancy.
 We have a dedicated team of experienced midwives who are passionate about offering homebirth as a safe, relaxed alternative to hospital birth.

 Those who choose a homebirth receive care from the same midwives throughout pregnancy, labour and early parenthood in the comfort of their own homes.

 To find out more, why not come along to one of our regular “Meet the Homebirth Team” events.

 Whether you’re at the beginning of your pregnancy journey or nearing the end, our monthly “Meet the Team” event is an opportunity to meet the midwives, hear a birth story from a family who’ve experienced homebirth and ask any questions.
 You’ll find out more about the care we provide – all appointments in your own home, from pregnancy through to early parenthood, with experienced midwives that you’ll get to know.
 We’re happy to discuss any concerns you may have: whether your home is suitable, whether having a homebirth is safe, what to do with older children, how to hire a birthing pool and anything else you want to know.
 Partners and children are welcome.
 No need to book, just come along – it’s free to attend.

-Wemeet virtually on the2nd Saturday of the month from 4-5.30pm via Zoom’.
+Wemeet virtually on the 2nd Monday of the month from 7:30-8:30pm via Zoom.